ortus-docs/coldbox-docs/intro/introduction/upgrading-to-coldbox-5.md

 ### appendToBuffer\(\) Dropped

-The string buffer has been updated in order to become thread safe and there are several methods that have been depricated.
+The string buffer has been updated in order to become thread safe and there are several methods that have been deprecated.
 Instead of using `appendToBuffer()` you need to use the `buffer` argument.

 **Previous**